renatodellosso/diyws/README.md

 - `-u, --url <url>`: The base URL for the application (default: http://localhost). %p will be replaced with the specified port number.
 - `-c, --container-name <container-name>`: The name of the Docker container to manage (default: diyws)
 - `-i, --image-url <image-url>`: The Docker image URL to use for the container (default: ghcr.io/renatodellosso/diyws:latest)

-1. You're done!
-DIYWS is now running and accessible at the specified URL.
-It will automatically start when Docker starts.